countercurrent-cmd/countercurrent-cmd/README.md

 - 👋 Hi, I’m @countercurrent-cmd
 - 👀 I’m interested in...
 There is a reason I am on GitHub
-- 🌱 I’m currently learning Python and Programmin in General
+- 🌱 I’m currently learning Python, C++ and Programmin in General
 - 💞️ I’m looking to collaborate on...
 I am bad at working in team
 - 📫 How to reach me...
 I don't think so I will be able to help you..
 - 😄 Pronouns: He / Him